The importance of listening skills for building one-pointed concentration.

 Listening requires that you be alert and attentive in the present moment.
 Being able to live in the present moment is the goal of meditation.
 A mind that lives in the present moment does not, naturally, brood over the past or worry about the future.
 If you can afford to not think about the past or contemplate on the future, you have achieved a pseudo-meditative state.

 When you also become aware of every single emerging moment, you have attained the meditative state.
 Let us say you are attending a lecture in some class on Marketing.
 If you are not paying attention to what the lecturer is saying, in other words not listening, your sitting in the class is anything but useful.
 To know what the teacher is saying, you have to listen, and in order to listen, you have to pay attention.
 That is concentration.

 The practice of listening, as I am giving it to you, is the easiest way of building one-pointed concentration.
 So, here it is:

 Practice this whenever you can, multiple times a day if possible.
 When you are driving or commuting, chances are you may have music turned on.
 Well, listen to the song.
 This is the practice in a nutshell.

 In practicing concentration through the act of listening, put on some music, and listen to it.
-Bring it’s listening to the forefront of your mind.
+Bring listening to it to the forefront of your mind.
 Avoid leaving it playing in the background; doing that will actually weaken and dilute your concentration.

 Just putting on music and not listening to it makes your mind used to living with noise.
 Many put their headphones on and start reading a book.
-If you ask them five hours later, chances are they are unable to recall the reading in detail or the songs they played.
+If you ask them five hours later, chances are they are unable to recall in detail what they read or the songs they played.
 If you train your mind to live with diluted concentration, meditation, and subsequently tranquility, will become increasingly harder.
-You can forget all about a stable, settled, or a tamed mind.
+You can forget all about a stable, settled, or tamed mind.

 Concentration without meditation is pointless and meditation without concentration is useless.